COLLECT: Agatha Christie First Editions: 1920-1932

 Published in January 1922 by John Lane, The Bodley Head, London.
 The jacket was priced 7/6 on the spine.
 The rear panel lists nine books currently being sold by their London branch.
 The flaps both discuss the prior book, The Mysterious Affair at Styles.

-Based upon contemporaneous newspaper reviews, the US edition was likely released in late May 1922 by Dodd, Mead & Company, New York.
+The US edition was published on June 10, 1922 by Dodd, Mead & Company, New York.
 The Times Literary Supplement (London) reviewed the book on January 26th, 1922 while The New York Times Book Review was on June 11th, 1922.
-This confirms the likely printing sequence.
 The Dodd, Mead & Co first edition, shown above, was priced $1.75 on the front flap.

-The Murder on the Links: First edition: Unclear
+The Murder on the Links: First edition: USA.

 The Man in the Brown Suit: First edition: UK.

-Published on August 22nd, 1924 by John Lane The Bodley Head Limited, London, UK.
-While the US version published by Dodd Mead & Co., New York is not dated, it is historically assumed to be later than the UK version.
+Published on August 22, 1924 by John Lane The Bodley Head Limited, London, UK.
+While the US version published by Dodd Mead & Co., New York is not dated, it is believed to have been released on October 25, 1924.
 The Times Literary Supplement (London) reviewed the novel on the 25th September 1924.
 There was no review of this book in The New York Times until 1926.
-While it is possible the sequencing may be in error, it is unlikely.

 Poirot Investigates: First editions: UK & USA.

 This is one of the variant editions where there are differences between the UK and the US editions.
-The UK version was the first published in March 1924 by John Lane The Bodley Head Limited, London.
-However, the US edition published in 1925 by Dodd, Mead & Company, New York, contained three additional stories not included in the UK version.
+The UK version was the first published on March 21, 1924 by John Lane The Bodley Head Limited, London.
+However, the US edition published on April 18, 1925 by Dodd, Mead & Company, New York, contained three additional stories not included in the UK version.
 These were The Chocolate Box, The Veiled Lady & The Lost Mine, which weren’t printed in book form in the UK until 1974.

 Thus, for this more complete version of Poirot Investigates, the US version is the first printing.
 The Times Literary Supplement (London) reviewed the book on the April 3rd, 1924.
 Of note, The New York Times chose to review the UK version on the April 20th, 1924 despite no version currently for sale in the US.